 Tops, Bottoms, and Versatiles: What Straight Views of Penetrative Preferences Could Mean for Sexuality Claims Under Price Waterhouse,123 Yale Law Journal 714 (2013) (with Richard Luedeman).

 Diversification Across Time, 39 Journal of Portfolio Management 73 (Winter 2013) (with Barry Nalebuff).
-(Data Files).
+(Data files available on request).
 Winner of the Bernstein Fabozzi/Jacobs Levy Outstanding Article Award.

-Three Proposals for Regulating the Distribution of Home Equity, Yale Journal on Regulation (forthcoming 2013) (with Joshua Mitts).
-Online Appenidx
+Three Proposals for Regulating the Distribution of Home Equity, 31 Yale Journal on Regulation 77 (2014) (with Joshua Mitts).
+Online Appendix.